 Nurturing the Land for Healthier Beef

 Through this learning process he has come to understand the importance of microbiology and the role it plays in the health of the land.
-The practices he is implementing are increasing the grass yield and quality.
-These efforts result in nutrient-packed, nourishing foods for your family’s enjoyment and benefit.
+The practices he implements are increasing the grass yield and quality, resulting in nutrient-packed, nourishing foods for your family’s enjoyment and benefit.